Prace, Czech Republic

 Prace (Pratzen) is a municipality and village in Brno-Country District in the South Moravian Region of the Czech Republic.
 It has about 1,000 inhabitants.

 Geography

 Prace is located about 12 km southeast of Brno.
 It lies in the Dyje–Svratka Valley.
 The highest point is the hill Pracký kopec at 325 m above sea level.

 History

 The first written mention of Prace is from 1274.

-The pivotal action in the Battle of Austerlitz was fought over a nearby elevated area called Pracký kopec.
+The pivotal action in the Battle of Austerlitz was fought over a nearby elevated area of Pracký kopec.

 Transport

 There are no railways or major roads passing through the municipality.